No Poverty by 2030: The global fight against extreme want

 MANILA, Philippines — Poverty is one of the most urgent problems in the world, and eradicating poverty in all its forms remains one of the greatest challenges faced by humanity.
 It only makes sense that the first Sustainable Development Goal (SDG) of the United Nations (UN) is No Poverty.

 SDG 1 or eradicating extreme poverty for all people everywhere by 2030 is a pivotal goal of the 2030 Agenda for Sustainable Development.
-Its targets include eradication of extreme poverty, reduction of multidimensional poverty, and building better social safety nets especially for vulnerable populations.
+Its targets include eradication of extreme poverty, reduction of multidimensional poverty, and building better social safety nets, especially for vulnerable populations.
 To achieve SDG 1, there is a need to mobilize resources via governments and the wider development community.

 READ: Poverty: the latest reminder

-The COVID-19 pandemic only added setbacks to the SDG fight against poverty, and the number of individuals living in extreme want increased for the first time in a generation by almost 90 million over previous predictions.
+The COVID-19 pandemic only added setbacks to the SDG fight against poverty, and the number of individuals living in extreme poverty increased for the first time in a generation by almost 90 million over previous predictions.

 The UN also emphasizes that the private sector has a major role to play in determining whether the growth it creates is inclusive and contributes to poverty reduction.
 The private sector can promote economic opportunities for the poor and encourage transformational change in communities.
-Governments should also step up and help create an enabling environment that will generate productive employment and job opportunities for the poor and the marginalized.
+Governments should also step up and help create an enabling environment that will generate productive employment and job opportunities for the poor and marginalized.

 Sources: un.org/sustainabledevelopment/poverty/, sdgs.un.org, jointsdgfund.org, Reuters, adb.org